nickeubank/practicaldatascience_book/notebooks/PDS_not_yet_in_coursera/99_advice/mids_electives.md

 - ECE 551D: Programming, Data Structures, and Algorithms in C++ <details><summary>Course Description</summary>Students learn to program in C and C++ with coverage of data structures (linked lists, binary trees, hash tables, graphs), Abstract Data Types (Stacks, Queues, Maps, Sets), and algorithms (sorting, graph search, minimal spanning tree).
 Efficiency of these structures and algorithms is compared via Big-O analysis.
 Brief coverage of concurrent (multi-threaded) programming.
 Emphasis is placed on defensive coding, and use of standard UNIX development tools in preparation for students' entry into real world software development jobs.</details>

 ## Electives by Topic Area

+Below are a list of electives by topic area.
+Again, this is **not** an exhaustive list of electives you *can* take, or even an exhaustive list of electives MIDS students *have* taken — just some classes and topic areas to get you thinking!

 ### Bayesian Statistics